artisan-roaster-scope/artisan/_pages/ratings.md

 For other machines, the table below estimate the roaster burner and motor rating based on the roaster capacity.

-**Watch out!** The values in this table are rough guidelines based on a survey of published roaster specifications.
+**Watch out!** The values in this table are rough guidelines based on a survey of published roaster specifications conducted in 2021.
 Individual roasters may have higher or lower actual ratings.
 {: .notice--info}

 |Size|Capacity (kg)|Burner (kW)|Burner (BTU/h)|Motors (kW)|